4 – 17 April & 23 May – 5 June 2018

 By Jeep: Add £330.00 each to applicable cost

-Includes: Bike rental, fuel, food, all accommodation (hotels/lodges/camping), Nepali & British guides, support vehicle and all transfers
+Includes: Bike rental, fuel, all accommodation (5*hotels/lodges/camping), all meals and soft drinks, elephant safari, entrance fees, Nepali & British guides, support vehicle and all transfers

 A Note on Riding Gear